Last modified on May 30, 2026

 • There are also planned educational workshops, and craft activities for children.
 We'll post these on our Events page.

-• This museum is also a community hub, hosting coffee mornings, seminars, fundraising events, and a busy calendar of daytime and evening activities.
+• This museum is also a community hub, hosting popular fortnightly coffee mornings, with a raffle.

 Collection Highlights

-• Displays include mining tools, farm implements, historic photographs, and the original plaque commemorating the record-breaking street party.
+• Displays include mining tools, farm implements, and historic photographs.

 Supported by Local and Regional Collaboration